valuit-official/valuit-docs/docs/Tokenization/Investor Info/problems-and-solutions.md

 # Problems & Solutions

-Valuit addresses several critical challenges faced by asset owners and investors in traditional asset management.
-Below, we outline these problem statements, and the corresponding benefits provided by Valuit’s solutions.
+BlockRidge addresses several critical challenges faced by asset owners and investors in traditional asset management.
+Below, we outline these problem statements, and the corresponding benefits provided by BlockRidge’s solutions.

 ## Liquidity of Traditional Assets